 Use of Market Data.
-In general, the Compensation Committee targets the market median based on peer group or other survey data for total compensation of our executive officers, recognizing that critical skill sets, performance, retention concerns, or other considerations may justify pay levels above or below the median.
+In general, the Compensation Committee targets the market median based on peer group or other survey data for total compensation of our executive officers.
+However, the Compensation Committee recognizes that critical skill sets, performance, retention concerns, or other considerations may justify pay levels above or below the median.
 The Compensation Committee also considers comparison data, among other things, in determining the individual elements of our compensation programs and how to allocate between cash and non-cash compensation and between short-term and long-term incentive compensation.
 Although the peer company or other survey data is a starting point and a significant factor in the Compensation Committee's compensation determinations, it is not the only factor.
 See "Other Factors" below in this CD&A.

-In setting 2014 compensation for our Named Executive Officers, the Compensation Committee used data provided in the PM&P report to assist in structuring the compensation packages.
+The Compensation Committee used data provided in the Pearl Meyer report to assist in structuring the 2016 compensation packages for our Named Executive Officers.
 From time to time, we also use compensation survey data specific to the semiconductor industry obtained from third-party survey companies (e.g., AON/Radford) and not prepared specifically for us.